swcarpentry/DEPRECATED-bc/novice/hg/03-conflict.md

 ~~~
 </div>

-This tells us that our working dirctory right now is in a merge state.
+This tells us that right now our working directory is in a merge state.
 We see that the working directory has two parents, and one file is
 about to get merged.

-Let us look at the graph again,
+Let us look at the graph again:

 <div class="in" markdown="1">
 ~~~